 Symptoms of Scalp Psoriasis

-Symptoms of mild scalp psoriasis may include only very slight, fine scaling.
+Symptoms of mild scalp psoriasis may include only slight, fine scaling.
 Symptoms of moderate to severe scalp psoriasis include:

-Burning sensation or soreness
+- Burning or soreness

-Topical Treatments for Scalp Psoriasis
+Treatments for Mild Scalp Psoriasis

 Over-the-counter products often contain one of two medications approved by the FDA for psoriasis: